Enter your details then hit

 Now this is important...

-As someone who struggled with high functioning anxiety, I can tell you that it's a serious problem.
-I've had to spend the last 20 years figuring it out how to do deal with it myself.
+As someone who struggled with high functioning anxiety because of my social phobia, I can tell you that it's a serious problem.

 Because if you give high functioning anxiety a free reign in your life...